tanitta/baku-hda/README.md

 **Note:** I strongly recommend not to use these for any production purpose.
 These assets are still working-in-progress and some bugs and updates might break your projects.
 Please use them only for evaluation.

+**Note:** As I have only Indie Version, all of assets can be loaded only under Limited-Commercial license so far.
+I am planning to update them or maybe will publish them to Orbolt Assets Library soon.

 ## Nodes

 ### Draw Bezier SOP